Infinite matroids in tropical differential algebra: Counterexample: the fundamental Theorem of tropical differential algebraic geometry over a countable field

 Then, since $\varphi_1,\varphi_2$ are linearly independent and $\Sigma$ consists of a single linear ordinary differential equation of order two, the solution set is indeed given exactly as the linear combinations of $\varphi_1$ and $\varphi_2$.

-\begin{remark} Notice that if $\Bbbk$ is the algebraic closure of the rational numbers, then $\gamma(t)$ and $\beta (t)$ are (non-convergent) formal power series and thus, $\Sigma$ is a system of linear differential equations involving formal power series coefficients.
-The question of whether the fundamental theorem holds for holononomic systems, i.e. when all coefficients of the elements in $\Sigma$ are polynomial, remains open. \end{remark}
+\begin{remark} Notice that $\Bbbk$ can be chosen as the algebraic closure of the rational numbers.
+Then $\gamma(t)$ and $\beta (t)$ are (non-convergent) formal power series and $\Sigma$ is a system of linear differential equations involving formal power series coefficients.
+We thus have shown that for this frequently used case the fundamental theorem does not hold.
+For holononomic systems, i.e. when all coefficients of the elements in $\Sigma$ are polynomial, this question remains open. \end{remark}